 You should also consider going to the dermatologist for screenings.
 If you’re at all unsure what to look for, you’ll want a specialist to do a skin check from head to toe.

-But sometimes, where your skin cancer shows up may mean you need more than your basic treatment.
+Our experts have the skills to treat even the most difficult skin cancers.
 Take, for instance, what happened to Marcia Oglesby.
 She had melanoma on her finger.
 Doctors wanted to amputate.
 Getting a second opinion at UVA Health meant she kept her finger.
 That’s because we had skin cancer specialists who could work with a hand surgeon to perform a successful operation.

 Read our Skin Cancer 101 Posts